jonfry1175/ccc/README.md

 ### Storage Setup

-1. Create a bucket named `marina-prima-sukses-web` with private access
+1. Create a bucket named `marina-prima-sukses-web` in Supabase Storage
-2. Set up appropriate security policies for file access
+2. Set bucket access level to "private"
+3. Create a storage policy for secure file uploads:

+Navigate to Supabase Dashboard > Storage > Policies and add these policies:

+**For authenticated uploads (Admin)**
+- Type: `INSERT`
+- Allowed roles: `authenticated`
+- Policy definition: `true`

+**For viewing files (Admin)**
+- Type: `SELECT`
+- Allowed roles: `authenticated`
+- Policy definition: `true`

+**API server uploads (for form submissions)**
+Service role key is used in the API route to handle uploads from unauthenticated users

 ### Authentication Setup